Trauma-Informed Recovery Coaching

 My approach is nonjudgmental and compassionate.
 I believe you are the expert of your own experience and approach every session with a willingness to listen.
 I am willing to meet you wherever you are in your recovery process.
 It’s okay to feel unsure if you are ready to recover and ambivalent.
 I hold space for ambivalence, normalize it, and empower you to take steps at a pace that feels right for you.
 There is no one-size-fits-all approach to recovery.
 My aim is to support you in achieving your goals, whatever they may be at this point.

 I practice from a social justice lens —understanding the social and systemic inequities that contribute to eating disorders and add barriers to recovery.
-I utilize harm reduction while always holding hope that full recovery is possible.
+I utilize harm reduction while always holding hope for the possibility of full recovery.
 To support you in making changes, I use compassionate accountability and practices such as: setting collaborative realistic & specific goals, text/email support between sessions, meal/snack support, planning for obstacles, podcast & reading recommendations, writing prompts & activities, and peer support groups.

 Services